AUSANGATE TREK – 5 Days & 4 Nights

 Walking distance approximately 16 km/9.9 miles (6 hour acclimatizing hike)

-Meals: Box breakfast, Lunch, Dinner, Snacks on the trail
+Meals: Box breakfast, Lunch, Dinner, and Snacks on the trail

 Day 2: Upis – Ausangate Q’ocha

-After breakfast we begin our trek at 7:00am.
-We begin ascending for 3 hours to Arapa Pass 4,800 m/15,748 ft.
-At the top of the pass we will have a wonderful view of the Maria Huamantilla Mountain and Ausangate Mountain behind it.
-From the Arapa pass we trek across an arid hillside for 20 minutes and then we descend, sometimes quite steeply, for 45 minutes into a valley of deep blue glacial lakes and waterfalls.
+After breakfast, we begin our trek at 7:00 am.
+We begin ascending for 3 hours to Arapa Pass (4,800 m/15,748 ft).
+At the top of the pass, we will have a wonderful view of the Maria Huamantilla Mountain and Ausangate Mountain behind it.
+From the Arapa pass, we trek across an arid hillside for 20 minutes, and then we descend, sometimes quite steeply, for 45 minutes into a valley of deep blue glacial lakes and waterfalls.
 We will stop to have a quick lunch by one of the lakes.
-After lunch we continue for 1 hour on flat trails and then 1 more hour gentle ascent to our second pass of the day, Ausangate Pass 4,700 m/15,419 ft.
+After lunch, we continue for 1 hour on flat trails and then another hour of gentle ascent to our second pass of the day, Ausangate Pass (4,700 m/15,419 ft).
 At the top of the pass we will have a beautiful view of Ausangante Mountain and the lake Ausangatecocha, formed by a melting glacier.
-We then descend for 40 minutes to our campsite by the lake Ausangatecocha 4,300 m/14,107 ft, which is at the bottom of one of the Ausangate glaciers.
-Happy hour is around 4:00pm with dinner at 6:00pm.
+We then descend for 40 minutes to our campsite by the lake Ausangatecocha (4,300 m/14,107 ft), which is at the bottom of one of the Ausangate glaciers.
+Happy hour is around 4:00 pm, with dinner at 6:00 pm.

 Meals: Breakfast, Lunch, Dinner, Snacks on the trail